Indian locomotive class WDG-3A: Locomotive sheds

-WDG-3A Converted into Electric Locomotive WAGC-3
+Rebuilding into WAGC-3

 In 2018, Chittaranjan Locomotive Works, Banaras Locomotive Works and Research Design and Standards Organisation converted a WDG-3A into a purely electric, twin-section 10,000 hp (7,457 kW) locomotive, classified as the WAGC3.
 This locomotive was the result of the initiative taken up by the Railway Board in November 2017, asking RDSO to work out details of conversion of diesel locos to electric locos.
 RDSO had suggested that such conversion would be possible with retaining the Motorized Truck assembly (which includes traction motors and drive side traction converters), computer controlled brakes (CCBs) and other relevant parts, suitably redesigning the under-frame and superstructure and adding the conversion kit.
 It was completed in only 69 days.
 Both units will together be considered as one asset and one locomotive by Indian Railways.
 Only a single unit has been produced so far and it is in service.
 It has been given to Bondamumda Shed of SER.